Surajsen1729/nextjs-ecom-dashboard/README.md

 ├── lib/                  # Database & Utility configurations
 └── prisma/               # Database Schema

 Validation Rules

 The application enforces strict data integrity:

-Product Name: Must be at least 2 characters, containing letters only (no numbers or symbols).
+Product Name: Must be at least 2 characters.

 Price: Must be a positive number greater than 0.10.

 Stock: Must be a non-negative integer.

 Image: Required for all products.

+Developed by Surajsen1729